sidhq/YC-alum-ai-tools/README.md

 ## Model Performance & Evaluation
+* [Parea](https://www.parea.ai): Debug, evaluate and monitor the performance of your LLM apps through testing and version control.
 * [PromptTools](https://hegel-ai.com): Open source tools for evaluation and experimentation with prompts, models, and vector databases.
 * [Queryvary](https://queryvary.com): Test suite for LLMs.
 * [UpTrain](https://github.com/uptrain-ai/uptrain): Open-source toolkit to evaluate and monitor LLM applications on aspects like hallucinations, bias, tonality, correctness, etc.